paigematheson14/MARCH_refgenome_blowflies/README.md

 I used LongStitch instead, which is a reference free scaffolder and actually improved the genomes more than I thought it would!!!

-# QC of all assemblies using QUAST, BUSCO, qualimap, and KAT
+# QC of all assemblies using QUAST, BUSCO, qualimap, and KAT (prob don't need all these.
+BUSCO and QUAST most informative imo)

 # busco (do a loop for this if multiple assemblies)
 ```